 In appearance and taste, pulao can appear simple but those who cook it well know that its complexity comes from a gentle touch perfected over decades of practice.
 I would often think of mutton pulao when I moved to Washington D.C. from Pakistan in 2010.
 It was the year that my grandmother, Mommy, passed away.
 She was my last living grandparent, and, with her, I felt she took the last strain of history from a modern family with little patience for tradition.

 In her time Mommy too was modern.
 But she also came from a long line of storytellers.
-Her siblings and her (eight in total) were master orators.
+Her siblings and her (nine in total) were master orators.
 Through decades of narrating their family’s stories, they created among their grandchildren an understanding of history that was embedded in personal experience.

 In my immediate family’s case, that included American history.
 My grandparents had moved to Hyde Park in Chicago during the 1950s while my grandfather was getting his Ph.D.
 While his recollection of Chicago would center around how he was able to complete his Ph.D. in three years, Mommy would speak of her time in the U.S. with a strain of anger.
 She would always say, “Remember in America, you will always be a second-class citizen”.